Boss of My Life

 Thursday, I had an interesting conversation with my daughter as I was trying to help her learn a valuable lesson about responsibility.
 I had asked her to clean her room at the beginning of the week and every day since.
 She MAY have cleaned up a few things over the course of the week, but her room was still a disaster.
 In the spirit of Love and Logic parenting, Todd and I are committed to not nagging our children to do something.
 We present the options and give them choices.
 Alliyah had the opportunity to clean her room all week.
 She chose not to seize those opportunities, so on Thursday she was presented with a natural consequence from her week-long choices.

 We were going to watch a movie as a family.
 Usually when we have family movie nights, we make smoothies and popcorn for dinner.
-Yes, that is our dinner and we love it as a treat every once in a while.
+Yes, that is our dinner – don’t judge.
 I told Alliyah the plans and that we would start everything at 5:30.
 I let her know that I hoped her room would be clean in time for her to join us.
 She was NOT happy about the natural consequence that was being spelled out.
 She said to me, “What if I promise to get my room clean tomorrow?”
 I explained that she had been given all week to clean her room and had not yet done so.
 Her rebuttal, “But I didn’t promise to do it the other days, like I am for tomorrow.”

 Unfortunately for her, the promise of procrastination was not going to work, so for the next hour she whined and cried while working on cleaning her room.
 She let us know that she was frustrated in more ways than one.
 At one point she whined, “I wish I could be the boss of my own life.”
 I knew darn well what she was getting at.
 She wanted to be able to do what she wanted when she wanted to do it – and that did not include cleaning her room right now.
 I explained to her, “Daddy and I are trying to teach you how to be responsible so you CAN be a good boss of your life.
 But you are not ready to be the boss of your life, you wouldn’t do a very good job of it right now.”